A cat prepares to steal food from the dinner table.

 Diet Foods

-Foods made for weight loss or diabetes may have the ingredient xylitol and are not recommended for cats.
+Foods made for weight loss or diabetes may include the artificial sweetener xylitol and are not recommended for cats.

 Fatty Foods